serafihna/serafihna/README.md

 - c+h friendly only to added people on friendslist or if ik/talk to you.

-- it's extremely hard to get me upset/frustrated in general i'm honestly cool with anyone and everyone.
+- it's extremely hard to get me upset/frustrated in general about anything, i'm honestly cool with anyone and everyone 🙏🏻

 dni: